storyblok/field-plugin/CONTRIBUTING.md

 - Library (`packages/field-plugin`): This is the core library.
 It exports the `createFieldPlugin()` function, which sends and receives events between Storyblok's Visual Editor and your Field Plugin.
 - Demo (`packages/demo`): This is a demo Field Plugin that covers the basic functionalities of the Field Plugin SDK.
-- Container (`packages/container`): In production, a Field Plugin is hosted within Storyblok's Visual Editor, and they exchange events.
+- Sandbox (`packages/sandbox`): In production, a Field Plugin is hosted within Storyblok's Visual Editor, and they exchange events.
 Similarly, our demo Field Plugin needs an environment like the Visual Editor.
-That's what Container is - a simulated environment to test your Field Plugin.
+That's what the Sandbox is - a simulated container environment to test your Field Plugin.
 - CLI (`packages/cli`): This is a CLI package that helps you create and deploy Field Plugins.
 It can be accessed with `npx @storyblok/field-plugin@beta`.
 - Templates (`packages/cli/templates/*`): We maintain templates to create Field Plugin in React, Vue 3, Vue 2, and plain JavaScript.
 - Helpers (`packages/helper-*`): While `createFieldPlugin` from `@storyblok/field-plugin` is framework-agnostic, we provide framework-specific helpers such as the `useFieldPlugin` hook.
 These helpers are not released independently to NPM, but are included within the library and accessible as a submodule, for example, `import { useFieldPlugin } from '@storyblok/field-plugin/react'`.